knot126/KnShim/Documentation.md

 ... save it (and your APK), and you're done!
 You should now have access to all of the functions provided below in any Lua script.

+## Known bugs

+Unfortunately, KnShim introduces a few bugs to *Smash Hit* due to the way it is loaded.

+* On some devices, paticularly emulators, Smash Hit won't be able to open *at all*.
+  * If you are using an emulator or an x86-based device, this probably means ARM emulation is borked rather than an issue with KnShim.
+Try using a different emulator.
+  * If you are using a real, non-x86 device, then there is likely some other issue which needs to be fixed.
+Please report this issue in KnShim's GitHub repo.
+* The audio thread will sometimes cause the game to crash.

 ## Logging

 One new function is provided: `knLog(level, msg)`.
 It logs to the android debug stream, accessible with `adb logcat`.
 Level can be any one of: